Managing your assets and debts

 To fix this you will need to delete the original value change blue flag event from the calendar.

-Head to the Calendar page and select the Asset/Liability in the Calendar sidebar.
+Head to the Calendar page and select the Asset/debt in the Calendar sidebar.

-Click on the blue flag event on the date the asset/liability was added, and click Delete Balance
+Click on the blue flag event on the date the asset/debt was added, and click Delete Balance